deadven7/deadven7/README.md

-# Hi, I am DeadVen7

-## I am a Data Science Enthusiast and a Fullstack Web Developer
+# Data Science Enthusiast, Fullstack Web Developer

-### I love coming up with creative and ingenuous ways to solve problems and perform tasks.
+## I love coming up with creative and inventive ways to solve problems and perform tasks

 ### This profile contains all my projects within the fields of data science and web development.

 <!---